-Trade has always been part of society and in itself it could be a good thing.
-But trade deals are no longer just about selling more goods to other countries.
-Instead, they are often about giving huge new powers to big business, affecting every aspect of society from the public services to online privacy, from environmental protection to food standards.
+Trade has always been part of society and always will be.
+But trade deals and trade rules nowadays are no longer so much about what most people think of as trade.
+Instead, they are often about giving huge new powers to big business, affecting every aspect of society from the public services to online privacy, from climate action to food standards.

 More in depth

 - Read about the dangers of a trade deal with Trump

 - Learn how the e-commerce trade agenda promotes corporate power and threatens the global south